intel/graph-compiler/README.md

 # Graph Compiler
+Graph Compiler is a MLIR-based compiler for AI workloads.
+It accepts an AI computation graph from the frontend and generates the executables of it, as an end-to-end solution for AI program optimizations, code generation and runtime execution.

-Graph Compiler is in active development stage.
+The current frontend for Graph Compiler is [oneDNN Graph API](https://oneapi-src.github.io/oneDNN/graph_extension.html).

 ## Build instructions

-All-in-one compile script is at `scripts/compile.sh`.
+### All-in-one compile script

+It is recommended for the users to use the all-in-one compile script at `scripts/compile.sh`.
+It downloads the LLVM dependency and builds the project.

+### Step-by-step build intructions

 To build this project step by step, first you need to find the LLVM commit-id we are using at `cmake/llvm-version.txt`.
 Then clone specific version of LLVM: